Dhunge dhara: Basin

+Subterranean structures

+In a typical dhunge dhara the water from the aquifer (see below) is collected in an underground infiltration chamber (navi mandal).
+From there it is transported to the basin of the dhunge dhara through underground pipes (hiti du), made of terracotta, wood or clay.

+The water pipes consist of a series of interlocked, (usually) terracotta, u-shaped segments.
+The open top is covered with brick or wooden planks.
+To avoid contamination from the surrounding soil, the pipes, and especially the seams between the different parts, are covered with a special type of clay or red soil.
+Since the segments are straight, a solution had to be found in cases where a bend in the pipe was needed.
+In Nagbahal Hiti in Patan this problem was solved by placing stone or brick bowls between the segments of pipe.

+The pipes can be found on depths of 1 to 5 m.
+Similar technology has been used for the drains.

+Before the water enters the spout, it passes a filter system, using gravel, sand, charcoal and sometimes lapsi (Nepali hog plum).
+The filter can be either a sand filter or a settling basin filter.
+In the first case the water passes through a series of stone bowls, containing filter media from course to fine.
+In the second case the water also flows through a number stone bowls, but now the holes are located only slightly below the brim of the bowl.
+In this way any debris from the water remains on the bottom of the bowls.

+Dharmashalas

-Many hitis are also closely associated with one or more dharmashalas (shelters or public resthouses).
+Many hitis are closely associated with one or more dharmashalas (shelters or public resthouses).
 There are several types of these, for instance a pati, a mandapa or a satah.
 Such a shelter is either a separate building close by or connected to one of the walls of the hiti.
-Manga Hiti in Patan has two on either side of the stairs, for example and the main entrance of Bhimsen Hiti in Bhaktapur is through the shelter.
+Manga Hiti and Saugah Hiti in Patan have two on either side of the stairs, for example, and the main entrance of Bhimsen Hiti in Bhaktapur is through the shelter.

-Sources of the water
+Water sources

-The early hitis use water from their own springs or from nearby aquifers, which they sometimes share with other hitis.
+Early hitis use water from their own springs or from nearby aquifers, sometimes shared with other hitis.
+Thapa Hiti, Tangal Hiti and Tusha Hiti in Patan, for instance, receive water from the same source.
 Later, hitis were connected to a system of canals and ponds, which brought fresh water from the foothills of Kathmandu Valley to the cities.

-The spouts of one hiti can have different sources for their water.
-In one case, Alko Hiti in Patan, three sources were confirmed during restoration, but in others the users have merely noticed a difference in taste or colour of the water between the spouts.
+The spouts of one hiti can also have different water sources, such as Alko Hiti in Patan which has three sources confirmed during restoration.
+In other hitis, users have merely noticed a difference in taste or colour of water between the spouts.
 For many hitis, the precise location of the source is still unknown.